bcbio/bcbio-nextgen/docs/contents/configuration.rst

   forces gVCF output for callers that support it (GATK HaplotypeCaller, FreeBayes, Platypus). ``vqsr`` makes GATK try quality score recalibration for variant filtration, even for smaller sample sizes.
+  ``vep_plugin_maxentscan`` enables the use of the MaxEntScan plugin for VEP.
+  ``vep_plugin_genesplicer``enables the use of the GeneSplicer plugin for VEP.
+  Both optional plugins add extra splice site annotations.
   ``gemini_allvariants`` enables all variants to go into GEMINI, not only those that pass filters. ``gemini_vcfanno`` uses the new vcfanno/vcf2db for creating GEMINI databases in GRCh37/hg19. vcfanno/vcf2db is the default for all other